tyalt1/petal_stack_tutorial/README.md

 - Phoenix is a batteries included framework that's designed to get started as fast as possible.
   - [Source: Build a real-time twitter clone in 15 minutes](https://www.phoenixframework.org/blog/build-a-real-time-twitter-clone-in-15-minutes-with-live-view-and-phoenix-1-5)
 - Including Tailwind means your project starts with over 37,000 CSS classes already defined.
-- LiveView handles the connection to between backend and frontend so you don't need to maintain a backend REST API or a frontend Javascript client for your frontend.
+- LiveView handles the connection to between backend and frontend so you don't need to maintain a backend REST API or a Javascript client for your frontend.
 - With LiveView developers can write reactive single-page frontends in HTML and Elixir.
 (No Javascript)
 - Ash lets you define a model and then with minimal code derive database persistance, code wrappers, REST API, GraphQL API, and more.